xiaozongyang/VictoriaLogs/docs/victorialogs/data-ingestion/syslog.md

 ## Decolorizing fields

-VictoriaLogs supports `-syslog.decolorizeFields.tcp` and `-syslog.decolorizeFields.udp` command-line flags, which can be used for removing ANSI color codes from the provided list fields during ingestion of Syslog logs into `-syslog.listenAddr.tcp` and `-syslog.listenAddr.upd` addresses.
+VictoriaLogs supports `-syslog.decolorizeFields.tcp`, `-syslog.decolorizeFields.udp` and `-syslog.decolorizeFields.unix` command-line flags,
+which can be used for removing ANSI color codes from the provided list fields during ingestion of Syslog logs into `-syslog.listenAddr.tcp`, `-syslog.listenAddr.udp` and `-syslog.listenAddr.unix` addresses.
 For example, the following command starts VictoriaLogs, which removes ANSI color codes from [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) at logs received via TCP port 514: